Sentry Page Protection

 (market cap weighted index)

-For the week the Dow Jones Global Index had a loss of -0.07%.
-As can be seen on the chart above, price closed above the 52 week moving average (green line) and above the previous support zone @ 492-511.
+For the week the Dow Jones Global Index had a gain of +0.06%.
+Price closed above the 52 week moving average (green line) and above support @ 623-628.

 Value Line Geometric Index and Global Dow Index